Franchise Kings #7 - Jackie Chan

 In Armour Of God (1986) Jackie plays the Asian Hawk, an Indiana Jones style adventurer, who uses state of the art technology, unique gadgets and his physical prowess to track down and collect lost artifacts.
 Blackmailed into finding the remaining lost pieces of the Armour Of God by a religious cult, Hawk is forcibly thrown into a worldwide adventure where he must obtain the artifacts, in order to rescue his kidnapped friend from the cult.
 In Armour Of God II: Operation Condor (1991), the Asian Hawk races against a neo-nazi and his mercenary henchmen to retrieve gold from a now buried, secret military base from WW2.
 21 Years later, Jackie reprised the role of the Asian Hawk in Chinese Zodiac (2012) where he searches the world for 12 bronze heads, each of which represent a figure from the Chinese Zodiac.
 Armour Of God's box office was HK$35,469,408, Armour Of God II: Operation Condor made HK$39,048,711 ($10,405,394) and the Chinese Zodiac grossed US$171,338,930, though the latter film really did not match the former two entries in story, humour and action.

 After the success of Rumble In The Bronx in 1995, Jackie proved that he could be successful with US mainstream audiences when he is allowed to do, what he does best.
 Earlier efforts in the form of Battle Creek Brawl (1980) and the horrendous The Protector (1985) had him either not fully delivering the Jackie Chan experience or studios trying to turn him into Dirty Harry.
 Rumble In The Bronx was made for $7.5million and grossed $76million which definitely got the attention of producers.
 In the formation of Rush Hour, Director Brett Ratner flew to South Africa himself to pitch the film to Jackie and a few days later Jackie agreed to be in the movie.
-Chris Tucker came on board later, but rumour has it that Martin Lawrence (Bad Boys) was considered before him and Eddie Murphy (Beverly Hills Cop) actually declined the part, that we now can't imagine anyone but Tucker playing.
-Brett Ratner had history with Chris Tucker, having directed him in Money Talks (1997) in which Tucker starred alongside Charlie Sheen.
+Chris Tucker came on board later, but rumour has it that Martin Lawrence (Bad Boys) was considered before him and Eddie Murphy (Beverly Hills Cop) actually declined the part in earlier stages.
+Brett Ratner had a history with Chris Tucker, having directed him in Money Talks (1997) in which Tucker starred alongside Charlie Sheen.

-Rush Hour (1998) sees Jackie play Yang Naing Lee, a Detective Inspector for the Hong Kong Police Force, who tries to find and rescue the young kidnapped daughter of Han (Tzi Ma) a Chinese consul ambassador, who is currently stationed in Los Angeles.
-The F.B.I. believe that Lee's arrival will look like the calling of outside help and believing the international optics to be negative they call in the L.A.P.D. and saddle Detective James Carter (Chris Tucker) with Lee as a babysitting assignment.
-This assignment also serves as a payback punishment to Detective Carter who messed up a previous case for the F.B.I.
-Both cops annoyed about their circumstances rebel to save the young kidnapped girl and the comedy ensues from the defiance, cultural misunderstandings, the language barrier and pig-headed stubborness as the two men interact with each other and other people in their company.
-Eventually they get past these barriers, form a friendship and go on to save the day.
+Rush Hour (1998) sees Jackie play Yang Naing Lee, a Detective Inspector for the Hong Kong Police Force.
+Yang Naing Lee is called to Los Angeles to help a former boss; Solon Han (Tzi Ma) a Chinese consul ambassador when his daughter is kidnapped.
+The F.B.I. believe that Lee's arrival will look like the calling of outside help and believe that the optics will reflect negatively on the reputation of the F.B.I. so they they call in the L.A.P.D. and saddle Detective James Carter (Chris Tucker) with Lee as a babysitting assignment.
+This assignment also serves as a payback punishment for Detective Carter who messed up a previous case for the F.B.I. they believe by placing them together, they will be kept out of their way as they conduct the 'real' investigation.
+However, both cops annoyed about their circumstances rebel to save the young kidnapped girl and the comedy ensues from the, cultural misunderstandings, the language barrier and pig-headed stubborness as the two men interact with each other and other people in their company.
+Eventually, they get past these barriers, form a friendship and go on to save the day.
 In Rush Hour 2 (2001) the duo this time around are in Hong Kong and it is now Carter who is the fish out of water and although on holiday, the pair still manage to get themselves embroiled in a money counterfeiting operation run by the triads.
-In Rush Hour 3 (2007), Ambassador Han is in trouble again with the Triads, where he escapes an assassination on his life.
+In Rush Hour 3 (2007), Ambassador Han is in trouble again with the Triads where he escapes an assassination on his life.
 Lee and Carter must go off to France to find a woman who knows the identities of some of the top members of the society and then take them down.
 The Rush Hour films are both Jackie's (and Chris') most successful films to date.
 Rush Hour was made for $35million and grossed $244,386,864 worldwide, the huge success led to the sequel Rush Hour 2 with a substantially bigger budget of $90million.
 The sequel went on to earn $347,425,832 at the box office.
 The last entry, which did show signs of not being as original or funny reflected this in its taking and with the franchises largest budget of $180million, it performed the worst at the box office with earnings of $258,022,233.

 KUNG FU PANDA